Delta Waterway Cleanup

 Contra Costa County – Bethel Island (See map)

 Register online for yourself or your group!

 More information will be sent by email a few days before the cleanup.
 This email will include helpful maps, safety details, and other useful information!

 All participants must sign a liability waiver, and minor’s waivers should be signed by their parent or guardian.
 We will have waivers on-site, but to save time we recommend you print, fill out the liability waiver, and bring it with you when you check in with the Site Captain on the day of the cleanup.

 Keep in mind, the air quality in your area may not be safe for outdoor activity.
 Check air quality by visiting AirNow.
 And remember… cleaning up the Delta can happen anytime – not just on cleanup day!

-- If cleaning up with members outside your household make sure to wear masks and remain 6 feet apart.
+- If interacting with members outside your household make sure to wear masks and remain 6 feet apart.